semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 for example, result into a new field named `weapons.type`, which is an array of the former values contained in the `type` field of the `weapons` array.

-**Here, we lost any relation between the fields, because the objects have been flatten.**
+**Here, we lost any relation between the fields, because the objects have been flattened.**

 The solution to this problem is, in the mapping, to define the field `weapon` as a field of *nested* type: